Dementia: Psychological and psychosocial therapies

-Cognitive training
+Cognitive training and rehabilitation

 There is no strong evidence to suggest that cognitive training is beneficial for people with Parkinson's disease, dementia, or mild cognitive impairment.
+However, a 2023 review found that cognitive rehabilitation may be effective in helping individuals with mild to moderate dementia to manage their daily activities.

 Personally tailored activities

-Offering personally tailored activity sessions to people with dementia in long-term care homes may help manage challenging behavior.
+Offering personally tailored activity sessions to people with dementia in long-term care homes may slightly reduce challenging behavior.

 Medications

 No medications have been shown to prevent or cure dementia.
 Medications may be used to treat the behavioral and cognitive symptoms, but have no effect on the underlying disease process.

 Acetylcholinesterase inhibitors, such as donepezil, may be useful for Alzheimer's disease, Parkinson's disease dementia, DLB, or vascular dementia.
-The quality of the evidence is poor and the benefit is small.
+Moderate-quality evidence shows that donepezil provides small improvements in cognition, daily functioning, and global clinical state in Alzheimer's disease, with higher doses slightly increasing benefit but also adverse events.
 No difference has been shown between the agents in this family.
 In a minority of people side effects include a slow heart rate and fainting.
 Rivastigmine is recommended for treating symptoms in Parkinson's disease dementia.

 Medications that have anticholinergic effects increase all-cause mortality in people with dementia, although the effect of these medications on cognitive function remains uncertain, according to a systematic review published in 2021.

 Before prescribing antipsychotic medication in the elderly, an assessment for an underlying cause of the behavior is needed.
 Severe and life-threatening reactions occur in almost half of people with DLB, and can be fatal after a single dose.
 People with Lewy body dementias who take neuroleptics are at risk for neuroleptic malignant syndrome, a life-threatening illness.
 Extreme caution is required in the use of antipsychotic medication in people with DLB because of their sensitivity to these agents.
 Antipsychotic drugs are used to treat dementia only if non-drug therapies have not worked, and the person's actions threaten themselves or others.
 Aggressive behavior changes are sometimes the result of other solvable problems, that could make treatment with antipsychotics unnecessary.
 Because people with dementia can be aggressive, resistant to their treatment, and otherwise disruptive, sometimes antipsychotic drugs are considered as a therapy in response.
 These drugs have risky adverse effects, including increasing the person's chance of stroke and death.
 Given these adverse events and small benefit antipsychotics are avoided whenever possible.
 Generally, stopping antipsychotics for people with dementia does not cause problems, even in those who have been on them a long time.